 What does a Biomass Plant Technician do?

 A biomass plant technician controls and adjusts the production of biofuels and is responsible for performing routine maintenance to the mechanical and electrical equipment used in production.
 Other responsibilities can include calculating, measuring, loading, mixing and processing refined feedstock.
 This is done by mixing additives in the fermentation process.
 They calculate and load biomass feedback for power generation, and often report on the quality of the feedstock, making reports on the daily data like meter readings.
 An important aspect of this job is to keep and maintain records.
 The types of records that these technicians keep include records of plant maintenance, safety inspections, and repairs that need to be made or have been made.

+Biomass plant technicians operate equipment to heat biomass and are responsible for the start, stop, and regulation of all equipment.
+Power plants are under strict regulations, therefore the biomass plant technician must ensure compliance with safety regulations.
 During routine inspections, biomass plant technicians inspect test results, make any needed adjustments or repairs to specialized equipment, check all electrical components of the equipment, and record all pneumatic instrument readings that are used to show productivity.
 Biomass plant technicians are trained to troubleshoot most problems, and to recognize problems that need to be outsourced to professional repairmen.

-Since the hours of a biomass plant technician are generally regular working hours, it is possible for biomass plant technicians to continue their education while working at the plant.
-This is ideal for people who would like to work on a graduate degree in biology to further their careers.
+With only a few exceptions, biomass plant technicians work in biomass plants, and will work in a small team, usually under the supervision of a biologist.
+Since the hours of a biomass plant technician are generally regular working hours, it is possible for biomass plant technicians to continue their education while working.
+This is ideal for anyone who would like to work on a graduate degree in biology to further their career.